-Clearly, Lewis's view on essentialism is not based much on the considerations about objects of everyday experience, but rather theoretical considerations.
-Namely, according to Lewis, a theory should be accepted as true if its adoption has theoretical advantages, even if it is at variance with our commonsensical views.
-Thus, he endorses modal realism according to which other worlds are concrete entities like our world because the thesis is useful in the analysis of modality, counterfactuals, content of thought, properties, propositions, and so on.
-Part of this is also a Humean principle of recombination according to which anything can coexist with anything else and everything can fail to coexist with anything else, size and shape permitting (Lewis 1986: 88-89).
-Lewis endorses an unrestricted principle of composition according to which any objects whatsoever go together to make up a whole.
-Given this, it is not surprising that he is prepared to consider that Humphrey could have been a poached egg, and that there is no space for real essences that would forbid certain connections between distinct existents.
-However, many people do think that objects have essential properties and essences and Lewis accounts for their essentialist talk by contextualising it.
-The contextualist approach also enables Lewis to defend the identity of the statue and the lump, the mind and the brain, a person and her body.
+Another advantage of the contextualist approach that is mentioned by Lewis is that it enables him to defend the identity of the statue and the lump, the mind and the brain, a person and her body.
 Namely, the fact that we attribute different essential properties to, say, the statue and the lump, is explained with the variation in context, thus the difference in essential properties is not an indication of multiple entities, but only one entity with multiplicity of counterpart relations.
 Take, for example, the case of Lumpl the lump that was created in the shape of a statue of Goliath.
 Lewis argues that Lumpl is Goliath, namely one and the same object.
 He further explains the appearance of there being two different objects with different essential properties by the fact that, when we describe it as a lump or refer to it as Lumpl, it has a counterpart in some other world that survives squashing; and when described as a statue or referred to as Goliath, it does not have a counterpart in some world that survives squashing.
 In other words, two different ways of de re representing, but only one object.

-Maybe adopting inconstant de re modal representation and contextualised treatment of essentialist claims is theoretically useful within the comprehensive theoretical framework that Lewis has built up.
-However, the fact that his analysis of de re modality and essences is useful and provides simplicity and economy in the theory is not enough for such analysis or the metaphysical theory in general to be true.
-I am myself still not prepared to give up the idea that objects have properties that are not on equal footing and that the distinction between the two is based solely in the objects themselves and not in any way determined by us.
+However, there are other ways to solve the problem of coincident objects, and its importance is not so great to merit the rejection of the intuitive idea that objects have properties that are not on equal footing and that the distinction between the two is based solely in the objects themselves and not in any way determined by us.